bitRAKE/fasmg-umbrella/README.md

 Examples:
 ---
 - In the `\examples` directory several small programs can be build with fasmg.
 A clone of the repository should be sufficient, `envionment.cmd` from a command prompt establishes the needed changs to the environment.
+Individual examples can be built or the `rebuild.cmd` script will build them all.
 - File naming makes a distinction between several types of source code: `.asm` are main project files, `.inc` generates code at inclusion, and `.g` files create abstractions (no code generation at inclusion).

 ---